 2) Lab Work (Experiment)

 Each experiment is performed by a group of no more than two students; one-member groups are permitted if the availability of workstations permits.
 Although the lab work is typically performed in groups of two students, it should not be considered as a group activity.
 Rather, students are grouped solely due to lab resource limitations.
 Therefore, every student is individually responsible for his or her own learning and should not expect to be necessarily partnered with another student.
+TAs to assess lab work individually throughout the lab session.
+TAs ask test questions and observe the lab work and they give feedback whenever it possible.
+Lab work mark should be ready at the same day and should be written on the group TA copy for each partner.

 Each lab partner must have their own lab kit.
 Students without a lab kit will receive a mark of zero on that particular lab.
 Lab kits are sold by the department at the beginning of the term.
 Lab kit components are listed in the last two pages of this document, for students who wish to purchase their components elsewhere.